jemme07/pyspk/README.md

      / .___/\__, /     /____/_/   / //_/|_|/_/
     /_/    /____/                 |_|    /_/

-py-SP(k) is a python package aimed at predicting the suppression of the total matter power spectrum due to baryonic physics as a function of the baryon fraction of haloes and redshift.
+py-SP(k) [(Salcido et al. 2023)](https://academic.oup.com/mnras/article/523/2/2247/7165765) is a python package aimed at predicting the suppression of the total matter power spectrum due to baryonic physics as a function of the baryon fraction of haloes and redshift.

 ## Requirements